 - Does the course give you hands-on training or only teach you theoretical information?

-- Does the course comply with the standards of the National Electric Code (NEC)?
+- Does the course comply with National Electric Code (NEC) standards?

 - Are the instructors professional master electricians?

 - Does the course require you to buy your tools through the school?
 (If so, it may be a scam.)

 - What happens when the electrician training program is finished?
 Do you get a certification?
 Does it lead to an apprenticeship or work placement?